niclas-thomas/niclas-thomas.github.io/index.md

 ---
 [//]: # (write a bit about yourself here)

-**Problem solver**.
+Problem solver.
 Experienced Python programmer, PhD in machine learning, MMath in mathematics.

-**Proven track-record in academic research**.
-Publications in prestigious journals including *Nature Medicine* and *Nature Immunology*.
+Proven track-record in academic research.
+Publications in prestigious journals including Nature Medicine and Nature Immunology.

-**Author**.
-Published *Data Science for Immunologists*, a book to aid newcomers to the world of data science in medical research, complete with coding examples in Python and R.
+Author.
+Published Data Science for Immunologists, a book to aid newcomers to the world of data science in medical research, complete with coding examples in Python and R.

-**Freelance consultant**.
+Freelance consultant.
 Collaborations with academic researchers at £70/hr to deliver cutting-edge research at a great value.

-**Proven track-record in delivering corporate algorithms at a large scale**.
+Proven track-record in delivering corporate algorithms at a large scale.
 Delivered production algorithms at several large retailers.
 Experienced developing proof-of-concepts from initial idea through to production release.
 Successful in leading data science teams in a fast-paces environment.